TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Although *Bio-Formats* supports a large number of `file formats <http://www.openmicroscopy.org/site/support/bio-formats5.2/supported-formats.html>`_, many of the vendor-specific formats are not fully supported, in particular when it comes to reading additional microscope-specific metadata files, and crucial information is sometimes missing.
 Therefore, *TissueMAPS* does not fully rely on *Bio-Formats* in terms of reading and interpreting image metadata, but uses the following multi-step approach instead (implemented as the "image conversion" workflow stage):

 - The :mod:`metaextract <tmlib.workflow.metaextract>` step extracts metadata in form of `OMEXML <https://www.openmicroscopy.org/site/support/ome-model/ome-xml/>`_ from each image file using the `showinf <showinf>`_ *Bio-Formats* command line tool.
-- The :mod:`metaconfig <tmlib.workflow.metaconfig>` step then combines metadata extracted from each image with metadata provided by other sources, for example via custom microscope-type specific :class:`MetadataReader <tmlib.worklow.metaconfig.base.MetadataReader>` classes or, in the worst case, user interput, and saves the configured metadata in the database.
+- The :mod:`metaconfig <tmlib.workflow.metaconfig>` step then combines metadata extracted from each image with metadata provided by other sources, for example via custom microscope-type specific :class:`MetadataReader <tmlib.worklow.metaconfig.base.MetadataReader>` classes or (in the worst case) user input, and saves the configured metadata in the database.
 The *TissueMAPS* database schema uses similar terminology as the `OME schema <http://www.openmicroscopy.org/Schemas/Documentation/Generated/OME-2016-06/ome.html>`_ (e.g. :class:`Plate <tmlib.models.plate.Plate>`, :class:`Well <tmlib.models.well.Well>`, :class:`Channel <tmlib.models.channel.Channel>`), but puts less emphasis on microscope details and more on multi-scale map representation of images and segmented objects (e.g. :class:`ChannelLayer <tmlib.models.layer.ChannelLayer>`, :class:`LabelLayer <tmlib.models.layer.LabelLayer>` or :class:`MapobjectSegmentation <tmlib.models.mapobject.MapobjectSegmentation>`).
 - The :mod:`imextract <tmlib.workflow.imextract>` step finally extract the pixel data from image files and stores them in a standarized format.
 Currently we use `HDF5 <https://support.hdfgroup.org/HDF5/>`_, but this may be subject to change.
-Developers are therefore advised to access image data via the respective :class:`FileModel <tmlib.models.file.FileModel>`) classes.
+Developers are therefore advised to access image data via the respective :class:`FileModel <tmlib.models.file.FileModel>` classes.

 The most critical step in this stage is :mod:`metaconfig <tmlib.workflow.metaconfig>`.
 In fact, it is crucial for the entire subsequent workflow.
 Because it is so important that images are handled correctly, *TissueMAPS* requires users to specify the :attr:`microscope_type <tmlib.models.experiment.Experiment.microscope_type>` for each experiment.
 To register a new microscope, developers must implement a microscope-specific :class:`MetadataHandler <tmlib.workflow.metaconfig.base.MetadataHandler>` and :class:`MetadataReader <tmlib.workflow.metaconfig.base.MetadataReader>`.
 Please refer to the docuementation of the :mod:`metaconfig` step for more details.